 20) Texas: Cleveland ISD, in east Texas, needed money.
 The state sent charter schools instead.
 “To keep up with a coming ‘tsunami’ of students, Trotter told the Cleveland school board this year that it would need to build two more high schools, five more middle schools, and ten more elementary schools over the next ten years: a project that would cost about $1.6 billion.
 After half a decade of approving bonds to build new schools, however, local voters are beginning to balk.”

-21) Texas: IDEA charter schools are suing the state to keep records of their extravagant spending hidden from the public, Texas AFT reports.
+21) Texas: IDEA charter schools are suing the state to keep records of their extravagant spending hidden from the public a>, Texas AFT reports.
 “While the attorney general agreed that some of the documents should be released—since the state funds charter schools with taxpayer dollars—IDEA stymied that order by claiming its central office in McAllen had been closed from July 2020 to June 2021.
 When employees returned to the office, IDEA still refused to release the records and instead filed the lawsuit.”

 22) West Virginia: The West Virginia Professional Charter School Board is reviewing seven applications for charter schools in the state.
 “Last week, a lawsuit was filed in Kanawha County Circuit Court challenging the constitutionality of the state’s charter law.
 The suit says the law allows charter schools to open without approval from local voters. (…) Previously, the state’s charter school law required proposals for charters to go through a local county board of education.”